 2. Sundara Inn and Spa

 Sundara Inn and Spa is a relaxing, adult-only retreat that is perfect for couples and individuals who wish to get away.
 Located conveniently near the Wisconsin Dells, the resort is nestled in acres of surrounding pines, offering a welcome retreat from the bustling Dells.

 The entire resort has a spa-like environment, inviting guests to wear their robes throughout, even in the dining room.
 Speaking of dining, the resort focuses on healthy but delicious meal choices using local ingredients.
 Other amenities include on-site yoga classes and a golf course.
 Adding to the focus on health and relaxation, the resort is smoke-free and only allows electronics in the guestrooms.

 3. Kalahari Resort

 In addition to the water park, the resort has an Indoor Theme Park that offers fun and adventure for all ages.
-Parents won’t be left out, there is exceptional dining, a fantastic salon and spa and a championship golf course.
-Kalahari Resort has two midwest locations, the one in Wisconsin Dells as well as a location in Sandusky, Ohio.
+Parents won’t be left out, there is exceptional dining, a fantastic salon and spa, and a championship golf course.
+Kalahari Resort has two midwest locations, there is one in Wisconsin Dells as well as a location in Sandusky, Ohio.

 4. Stout’s Island Lodge

 There are 43 rooms and eight cabins some of which have sleeping porches with twin beds.
-There are a wide range of activities for guests at Stout’s Island including fishing or canoeing on the water, playing croquet or much more.
-The praiseworthy on-site restaurant features fresh soups, hamburgers and made-to-order steaks.
+There is a wide range of activities for guests at Stout’s Island including fishing or canoeing on the water, playing croquet, and much more.
+The praiseworthy on-site restaurant features fresh soups, hamburgers, and made-to-order steaks.

 5. The Abbey Resort